Nepalese scripts: Pre development

+The Newari script is an evolution of the old Eastern script, which also led to the Bengali–Assamese, Maithili and Oriya scripts.

 Early usage and development

 The 'Nepal Script' or 'Nepalese script' appeared in the 10th century.
-The earliest instance is a manuscript entitled Lankavatara Sutra dated Nepal Era 28 (908 AD).
-Another early specimen is a palm-leaf manuscript of a Buddhist text the Prajnaparamita, dated Nepal Era 40 (920 AD).
-One of the oldest manuscript of Ramayana, preserved till date, was written in Nepal Script in 1041.
+The earliest instance is a manuscript entitled Lankavatara Sutra dated Nepal Era 28 (908 CE), written in the Newar script.
+Another early specimen is a palm-leaf manuscript of a Buddhist text the Prajnaparamita, dated Nepal Era 40 (920 CE).
+One of the oldest manuscript of Ramayana, preserved till date, was written in the Newar script in 1019.

 The script has been used on stone and copper plate inscriptions, coins (Nepalese mohar), palm-leaf documents and Hindu and Buddhist manuscripts.

-Among the famed historical texts written in Nepal Lipi are Gopalarajavamsavali, a history of Nepal, which appeared in 1389 AD, the Nepal-Tibet treaty of Nepal Era 895 (1775 AD) and a letter dated Nepal Era 535 (1415 AD) sent by Chinese Emperor Tai Ming to Shakti-simha-rama, a feudatory of Banepa.
+Among the famed historical texts written in Nepalese scripts are Gopal Raj Vamshavali, a history of Nepal written in 1389 using the Bhujimol script; the Nepal-Tibet Treaty of 1775, written in the Newar script; and a letter dated Nepal Era 535 (1415 CE) sent by Chinese Emperor Tai Ming to Shakti-simha-rama, a feudatory of Banepa, written in the Ranjana script.

 Besides the Kathmandu Valley and the Himalayan region in Nepal, the Ranjana script is used for sacred purposes in Tibet, China, Japan, Korea, Mongolia, Bhutan, Sikkim and Ladakh.

-The Jokhang Temple in Lhasa, Tibet is ornamented with mantras embossed in Ranjana script, and the panels under the eaves are numbered using Nepal Lipi.
+The Jokhang Temple in Lhasa, Tibet is ornamented with mantras embossed in Ranjana script, and the panels under the eaves are numbered using Newar script.

 Decline

-In 1906, the Rana regime banned Nepal Bhasa, Nepal Era and Nepal Lipi from official use as part of its policy to subdue them, and the script fell into decline.
-Authors were also encouraged to switch to Devanagari to write Nepal Bhasa because of the availability of moveable type for printing, and Nepal Lipi was pushed further into the background.
+In 1906, the Rana regime banned Nepal Bhasa, Nepal Era and Nepalese scripts from official use as part of its policy to subdue them, and the script fell into decline.
+Authors were also encouraged to switch to Devanagari to write Nepal Bhasa because of the availability of moveable type for printing, and Newar script was pushed further into the background.
 However, the script continued to be used for religious and ceremonial purposes till the 1950s.

 Revival

 After the Rana dynasty was overthrown and democracy established in 1951, restrictions on Nepal Bhasa were lifted.
 Attempts were made to study and revive the old scripts, and alphabet books were published.
 Hemraj Shakyavamsha published an alphabet book of 15 types of Nepalese alphabets including Ranjana, Bhujimol and Pachumol.

-In 1952, a pressman Pushpa Ratna Sagar of Kathmandu had moveable type of Nepal script made in India.
+In 1952, a pressman Pushpa Ratna Sagar of Kathmandu had moveable type of Newar script made in India.
 The metal type was used to print the dateline and the titles of the articles in Thaunkanhe monthly.

-In 1989, the first book to be printed using a computer typeface of Nepal script, Prasiddha Bajracharyapinigu Sanchhipta Bibaran ("Profiles of Renowned Bajracharyas") by Badri Ratna Bajracharya, was published.
+In 1989, the first book to be printed using a computer typeface of Newar script, Prasiddha Bajracharyapinigu Sanchhipta Bibaran ("Profiles of Renowned Bajracharyas") by Badri Ratna Bajracharya, was published.

 Types

-The scripts known to have been used by the Newar people of pre-Gorkha Nepal (i.e., Nepala Mandala) or dynasties that ruled over them in history are as follows:
+The scripts known to have been used by the Newar people and dynasties of pre-Gorkha Nepal (i.e., Nepala Mandala) are as follows: